 There are two basic types of rounds imperial and metric.
 Imperial rounds are also known as GNAS (AGB used to be called the Grand National Archery Society) or English rounds (if you dont live in the UK), whilst metric rounds are known as FITA (WA used to be called Fédération Internationale de Tir à l’Arc) or WA (World Archery) rounds.

-All rounds use four main face sizes; they have a diameter of 122cm, 80cm, 60cm and 40cm (boss and faces assumed to be full sized).
+Most rounds use four main face sizes; they have a diameter of 122cm, 80cm, 60cm and 40cm (boss and faces assumed to be full sized).
 The 122cm face fills the boss, one 80cm face fits on the boss, two 60cm faces fit on the boss, and finally four 40cm faces can be fitted on the boss.
 However, there are a few exceptions.

 Imperial Outdoor Rounds